 Although the implementation of a new piano roll is already underway, we feel that the scope of the remaining work is too large and it would be unwise to try to include it in MuseScore 4.0.
 We will instead prioritise it for MuseScore 4.1 or 4.2 instead.

 The Zerberus synthesiser (removed)

 In MuseScore 3, the Zerberus synthesiser can be used to load .sfz files.
 However, it also has numerous problems and limitations and we think it makes more sense to focus our efforts on building up VSTi capability instead.
-For those who wish to still use SFZ sounds in MuseScore 4, a good alternative would be the free VST player, Sforzando, which supports SFZ playback.
-However, please note this plugin only works on Mac and PC.
-We are currently investigating alternatives for Linux.
+For those who wish to still use SFZ sounds in MuseScore 4, good alternatives would be the open source VST samplers, Sfizz (Windows, Mac & Linux) or Sforzando (Windows & Mac), both of which support SFZ playback.

 Documents side-by-side (possibly delayed or removed)